-Top wood lines offer premium options that raise cost.
-In the example, the $1,550 window might have a corniced top, Energy Star glass package, between-glass blinds and a premium cladding color.
+Top wood lines offer premium options that raise costs.
+In the example, the $1,550 window might have a corniced top, Energy Star glass package, between-glass blinds, and a premium cladding color.

 A typical project cost to install 10 premium clad wood replacement windows can range from $10,000 to $18,000, depending on the window brand, style, and your home’s location.

 Aluminum occupies a niche in warm climates.
 The limited number of national brands making them include Jeld-Wen (3 series), Milgard Aluminum Series (new construction frame windows), and Ply Gem.
 Bare aluminum and powder-coated frames are produced.

 Pros: Aluminum handles coastal salt spray without corroding.
 The windows are lightweight, so easy to install and operate.
 Most window types are available.